Here are the chracter features in the anime/manga series Linebarrels of Iron. Beware of spoilers.

 - Villainous Breakdown: In the manga, he gets a pretty huge one when Kouichi presses his Berserk Button.
 And an even bigger one when Emi defeats him in a Curb-Stomp Battle.

 - Villainous Glutton: Even when he's fighting Kouichi.

-- Armor-Piercing Slap: Koichi often gets on the receiving end.
+- Armor-Piercing Slap: Koichi often gets on the receiving end; mainly in the anime.

 - Childhood Friend Romance: She has had a crush on Koichi for long time.
 Koichi cares a lot about her, but not the way she wanted.
 After the Time Skip, we find out she started going out with their other Childhood Friend, Yajima.

 - Clingy Jealous Girl: Anime only; she's more patient in the manga.